Emergency Room Or Urgent Care?

 Should I Drive or Call an Ambulance?

 Trust your instincts and remember, it is better to be safe than sorry.
 For certain medical emergencies such as a heart attack or stroke, calling 911 is always the right decision.
 This enables paramedics to begin life-saving treatment in the ambulance on the way to the hospital.
-If, after reading the guidelines below, you still need help deciding between Urgent Care and ER, call (810) 262-9773
+Below are some guidelines to help you decide between Urgent Care and the ER.